-Nmap stands for Network Mapper is a free Open source command-line tool.
+Nmap stands for Network Mapper which is a free Open source command-line tool.
 Nmap is an information-gathering tool used for recon reconnaissance.
-Basically, it scans hosts and services on a computer network means it sends packets and analyzes the response.
+Basically, it scans hosts and services on a computer network which means that it sends packets and analyzes the response.
 Listed below are the most useful Scans which you can run with the help of Nmap tools.

 TCP Scan/TCP Connect Scan: